Eschatologue/CM_wiki/docs/class/ranger/broodweaver.md

 While on the Ethereal Plane, you perceive the Material Plane in shades of grey and can see up to 120 feet (instead of 60 feet).
 When you take a **:rsc-b: Bonus Action**{ .rsc } to vanish or reappear, you can make one weapon attack or an Unarmed Strike as part of the same  **:rsc-b: Bonus Action**{ .rsc }.

-Once you use this feature, you can't use it again until you finish a Long Rest.
+Once you use this feature, you can't use it again until you finish a **:rest-long: Long Rest**.
 You can also restore your use of it by expending 3 Threadling Dice (no action required).

 --8<-- "includes/snippets/spells2/lv0-5.md"